 - a pipeline of Smart Belfast projects that can strengthen these foundations while addressing real-world challenges such as transport, health, tourism, circular economy, jobs and skills.

 The Smart Belfast framework aims to grown the city’s strengths in four areas:

-- Robust delivery mechanisms: City partners need to find new ways of attracting investment; co-opting the support of partners; and designing agile delivery mechanisms that can develop ideas, test them, and rapidly scale proven successes in timescales that are measured in weeks rather than months.
+- Robust delivery mechanisms: City partners need to find new ways of attracting investment; co-opting the support of partners; and designing agile delivery mechanisms that can develop ideas, test them and rapidly scale proven successes in timescales that are measured in weeks rather than months.

-If you want to find out more about the Smart Belfast framework, please email the team at email@example.com
+If you want to find out more about Smart Belfast, email us at email@example.com